witnet/documentation/docs/try/run-a-node.md

 # Running a Node in the Witnet Testnet

-The Witnet testnet is open for anyone to join and test it by running their own full node.
-Running a node on the Witnet mainnet is not possible before the mainnet is released.
-Check out the [roadmap] and save the dates!
+The Witnet Testnet is open for anyone to join and test it by running their own full node.
+Running a node on the Witnet Mainnet is not possible before Mainnet is launched.

 !!! tip ""
     You do not need to run a Witnet node to use Witnet from your